 Bleisure is the New Way to Travel

-National Car Rental released its second annual State of Business Travel Survey earlier this month, which examines the behaviors, emotions, and perceptions of frequent business travelers in the United States.
+National Car Rental released its second annual State of Business Travel Survey earlier this month, which examines the behaviors, emotions, and perceptions of frequent business travelers.
 And the results are clear: bleisure is the new way to travel.

 Business + leisure, also known as bleisure, is the perfect mix of forced travel and needed time off.